I’m about to spoil, like, all of the things. So turn back now if you don’t want to know this stuff.

 It was cool that we got a dose of Snape, but was I the only one who felt like his dialogue near the end was written for Sirius?
 Some of the lines just didn’t seem quite true to his voice.
 Ultimately I’m not really sure he was necessary.

 The good thing was that they put all their stuff back when they were done.
 Like, the reality they’re all in at the end is the same as the beginning.
 Exactly.
 There was no “but Hermione never could quite get Alohomora right after that” or “Ron could have sworn his hair used to be red.”
 No, no. Exactly the same.
 Because you don’t mess with that shit.

 All around, the relationships tended to be lovely.
-Considering that so much of it was about the relationships between parents and their children, I wonder if the experience of someone with kids would be a little different, if they would be more emotionally affected by some of those moments (I’m out of that particular loop).
+Considering that so much of it was about the relationships between parents and their children, I wonder if the experience of someone with kids would be a little different, if they would be more emotionally affected by some of those moments.
+I’m out of that particular loop.
 On a similar note, I wanted a little more from the sibling relationships.
-That’s something I identify with.
+That’s something I can identify with.
 HARD.
 And there are lots of siblings, but that tends to mostly just be a circumstance.

 And to end at the beginning:

 Who was the titular cursed child?
 Albus?
 Scorpius?
 Harry?
 Cedric?
 Delphi?
 It is like Bicycle Thieves, and we’re all a cursed child?
 Maybe it doesn’t matter in the end.
 Just a metaphysical curio of a thought, dangling from a brain cell.

 But does it work?
 Well, that depends entirely on what you want it to work as.
 For me, Harry Potter and the Cursed Child works best a celebration of Harry Potter and the people who love it.
 A visit from some old friends and a meeting of some new ones.